Nathan Chasing Horse

-Nathan Lee Chasing His Horse (born April 28, 1976), also known as Nathan Chasing Horse and Nathan Chases His Horse, is a Sicangu Lakota actor.
-Born on the Rosebud Indian Reservation and enrolled in the tribe, he has spent most of his adult life in California.
-As of 2023, he had resided for 10 years in Las Vegas, Nevada.
+Nathan Lee Chasing His Horse (born April 28, 1976), also known as Nathan Chasing Horse and Nathan Chases His Horse, is a Sicangu Lakota former actor.
+He is known for his role as the young Lakota character Smiles a Lot in Kevin Costner's 1990 film Dances with Wolves.

-In January 2023, Chasing Horse was arrested on charges relating to multiple sexual offenses against young Indigenous girls.
-He appeared to be leading a cult that hid under a claim of traditional medicine.
-A months-long investigation documented cases in at least three states dating to the early 2000s.
+In 2026, he was convicted of sexually assaulting Indigenous women and girls, using his reputation as a Lakota medicine man to gain access to his victims, and was sentenced to life imprisonment.

 Life and career

+Chasing Horse is the son of Joseph Chasing Horse, a Lakota traditional leader.
+The family claims direct descent from Lakota chief Crazy Horse.

 Chasing Horse portrayed the young Lakota character Smiles a Lot in Kevin Costner's 1990 film Dances with Wolves.
 He has appeared in three TNT telefilms with First Nations actor Eric Schweig: The Broken Chain, Into the West, and Bury My Heart at Wounded Knee.
-He has given speaking engagements and workshops on spirituality and developed a following in a variety of locations.

 He is the father of model Quannah Chasinghorse.
-She was raised by her single mother.
+She was raised and taught by her single mother, Jody Potts-Joseph.

-Chasing Horse gained a reputation as an erstwhile medicine man among tribes across the United States and in Canada.
-He claimed to perform healing ceremonies.
-Police allege that he used his position to abuse young Native American girls; he was charged in 2023 with sexual assault by the North Las Vegas Police Department and Las Vegas Metropolitan Police Department.